victhepythonista/art-showcase/README.md

 ```
 python -m art_showcase  HelloWorld --limit 10  --random
 ```
-- The command above will give you an output like :
+- The command above will showcase 10 fonts at random s

 - See all available commands by typing :